urlofmar/cradle/docs/generated/intro.md

 supervisor and provider must be identical as well; it is based on IPC, using MessagePack for encoding structured data.

-CRADLE caches objects in its local cache whenever possible.
+CRADLE caches objects in its local caches whenever possible; there are two levels:

+* A memory-based one (default size: 1GB)
+* A disk-based one (default size: 4GB).
-The main cache is formed by an SQLite database, which also contains small blobs.
+  The main disk-based cache is formed by an SQLite database, which also contains small blobs.
   Large blobs are compressed via LZ4 and stored in a file.

+  It looks like the LRU mechanism is not active for this cache.

 In all cases, structured data is first serialized into a form similar to the MessagePack serialization used between client and CRADLE.